Understanding and Managing Nomophobia: Signs, Symptoms, and Treatment

 It’s a problem that can be treated.

 In our society today, recognizing the signs of nomophobia is crucial to taking steps toward a healthier relationship with technology.
 Self-assessment is essential.
-To do this, you need to think carefully about habits and emotional reactions when you are separated from your phone.
+To do this, you need to think carefully regarding habits and emotional reactions when you are separated from your phone.
 If we feel the constant need to check if he’s there, if social situations are increasingly defined by time spent in front of a screen rather than real interaction, and if we feel like we’re losing ground without his phone, there is a problem.

 Read also Candlelight: unique concerts by candlelight in unusual places across the capital